 Thanks to Sequoia Hart, our summer 2013 community service volunteer!

-We are looking for additional individuals to join us as interns, volunteers or to serve on our advisory board.
-If you have a passion for Las Vegas and our mission, please reach out today.
-To inquire and for more information, please email email@example.com.
+We are looking for additional individuals to join us as interns, volunteers or to serve on our board and advisory board.
+If you have a passion for Las Vegas and our mission, please contact us today.